Melia88/student-workbook/src/reflections/wk2/day2.md

 ## What are higher order functions?
 Can you provide an example?
->A higher order function is aa function that accepts and/or returns another function.
+>A higher order function is a function that accepts and/or returns another function.